orourkedd/effects-as-data-node/README.md

-# Effects as data universal commands
+# Effects as data node commands